wolfeidau/echo-esbuild-middleware/README.md

 # Why?

-I am currently using to enable me to add typescript based stimulus controllers to a website while:

-1. A really fast bundler in esbuild, which provides a Go API.
-2. Keeping the bundling process simple and integrated into the development lifecycle of the service so I can "watch" and rebuild everything.
+I am currently using to enable me to add typescript based stimulus controllers to a website while keeping the bundling process simple and integrated into the development lifecycle of the service so I can "watch" and rebuild everything.

-Given the lean single NPM module provided by esbuild my `node_modules` folder is also very lean, which means less security issues.
+Given the single NPM module provided by esbuild my `node_modules` folder is also lean, which means less security issues.

 # Usage